opeyemiman/OGOP-Time-Distance-Calculator/README.md

 2. $s = ut + 0.5*at^2$
 3. $v^2 = u^2 + 2as$

+# Installation
+*Install Anaconda for Package management [Anaconda.org]

+'''git clone'''

-Program Features
+# Program Features

-Interactive Jupyter Widgets for input and outputs.
+*Interactive Jupyter Widgets for input and outputs.

-This program accepts inputs of variables as a list, allowing single inputs, ranges, or lists.
+*This program accepts inputs of variables as a list, allowing single inputs, ranges, or lists.

-Statistical summary and export of results as CSV
+*Statistical summary and export of results as CSV

-Disclaimer
+# Disclaimer

-This program is made for learning and research, and is free to all
+*This program is made for learning and research, and is free to all *Errors always happen.

-Errors always happen.
 You are responsible for cross-checking answers and ensuring consistent units